UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ???- question "(Optional) Step 5: Add the folder to ``.gitignore``"

     - Add test directory to ``.gitignore`` file (root folder in repository)

+???- question "Push changes"

+    - **Git push!**
+    - You should all have a requirements file in your folder

 ### Follow up